All Products

 Note

-• If the upload of a part fails, the next upload operation on this object continues from the position that is recorded in the .cpt file.
-When you call the Bucket#resumable_upload method again, you need to specify the .cpt file that is used for the previous upload operation.
-The .cpt file is deleted after the object is uploaded.
+• If a part fails to upload, the next upload attempt resumes from the breakpoint recorded in the .cpt file.
+When you call Bucket#resumable_upload again, specify the same .cpt file.
+The .cpt file is deleted after the upload is complete.

-• The .cpt file records the intermediate status information of uploads, and can be used to verify uploaded data.
-You cannot edit the .cpt file.
-If the .cpt file is damaged, the upload fails.
+• The .cpt file records the intermediate state of the upload and includes a validation feature.
+Do not edit the .cpt file.
+If the .cpt file is corrupted, the upload cannot be resumed.

 No

-file.cpt in the directory of the local file. file is the name of the local file.
+The file.cpt file in the same directory as the local file. file represents the name of the local file.

 :disable_cpt